 - Take a spiritual history and be sensitive to cultural variations

 - Incorporate patients' cultural, spiritual and experiential perspectives to design individualized care plans

 The typical rotation schedule for the one-year program includes:

 ||12 months (1/2 day a week, concurrent with other rotations)

 - Neurology and amyotrophic lateral sclerosis (ALS) clinic

 - Pediatric palliative care

-Weekly conferences and monthly half-day seminars will cover primary care topics, including discussion of ethical dilemmas faced by physicians in training.
+Weekly conferences and monthly half-day seminars cover primary care topics, including discussion of ethical dilemmas faced by physicians in training.

-Case studies/Mortality and morbidity conference
+Case studies/mortality and morbidity conference

 Research opportunities at Mayo Clinic are outstanding.
-During the course of this fellowship, you will design and complete a research project under the close mentorship of one of our experienced clinician-researchers.
+During the course of this fellowship, you design and complete a research project under the close mentorship of one of our experienced clinician-researchers.